skryukov/inertia_rails-contrib/README.md

 Vite Rails gem successfully installed
          run  bundle exec vite install from "."
 Vite Rails successfully installed
+Would you like to use TypeScript? (y/n) y
+Adding TypeScript support
+What framework do you want to use with Inertia? [react, vue, svelte] (react)
+         run  npm add @types/react @types/react-dom typescript --silent from "."
 Would you like to install Tailwind CSS? (y/n) y Installing Tailwind CSS
          run  npm add tailwindcss postcss autoprefixer @tailwindcss/forms @tailwindcss/typography @tailwindcss/container-queries --silent from "."